 Workshops, listening sessions, small-group and one-to-one mentoring -- these will all be a part of the experience.
 Our goal is to provide an opportunity for everyone interested to find a role they are comfortable with and develop the necessary skills to create works for radio.
 We will be working with locally-based professionals and the staff at our partner radio station, WEQY, 104.7 FM in Dayton's Bluff.

 Interested?
-We'll be reaching out in early January 2018 to announce informational sessions where you can learn more and get involved.
-In the meantime, we'll be posting updates and announcements on this site (http://fireonthebluff.com/).
-If you'd like to be on an email list for announcements, email me -- firstname.lastname@example.org -- and I'll get you on the list.
+We'll be reaching out in late spring 2018 to announce informational sessions in June where you can learn more and get involved.
+In the meantime, we'll be posting updates and announcements on this site (http://fireonthebluff.com/) and WEQY's station site (http://weqy.org/).
+If you'd like to be on an email list for announcements, email me -- email@example.com -- and I'll get you on the list.